dyne/Zenroom/docs/article/views/decode_language_patterns.md

 A reliable test environment is a fundamental component for a language deployed in mission critical situations, but also for a language dealing with the distribution of its computation and wide adoption by communities of developers in different fields.
 Languages that improve the developer's experience when writing and testing code directly impact the quality of the code produced.

-For DECODE's language implementation it is necessary to have a testing environment designed into it and from the start to facilitate its growth at the same pace of the language itself.
-Also, a more advanced framework for testing that goes beyond the simple usage of asserts is desirable: while being very ambitious, the implementation of solid proof of termination mechanisms that are internal to the language should be contemplated on the long term.
+For the Zenroom work is in progress to provide a testing environment designed from the start to facilitate its growth at the same pace of the language itself.
+Also, a more advanced framework for testing that goes beyond the simple usage of asserts and data validations is planned: while being very ambitious, the implementation of solid proof of termination mechanisms that are internal to the language should be contemplated on the long term.

 ### First-class data